Caching¶

 Notes¶

-Anyway, Ocelot currently supports caching on the URL of the downstream service and setting a TTL in seconds to expire the cache.
-You can also clear the cache for a region by calling Ocelot’s administration API.
+Ocelot currently supports caching on the URL of the downstream service and setting a TTL in seconds to expire the cache.
+You can also clear the cache for a region by calling Ocelot’s Administration API.

 Your Own Caching¶